plank/snapshots/README.md

 }
 ```

-You will notice that in a `SnapshotMigration` you have `$this->schema` available which is the `SnapshotSchemaBuilder` instance.
+You will notice that in a `SnapshotMigration` you have `$this->schema` available which is the `SnapshotBuilder` instance.
 It is a wrapper around the framework's `\Illuminate\Database\Schema\Builder` class.
 You can also use the `SnapshotSchema` facade, however you should only use that inside a `SnapshotMigration`.

 The `SnapshotMigrations` allow you to declare migrations in the way you are used to, but under the hood it will handle all of the versioning.